idekerlab/MuSIC/README.md

 bash <outprefix>.sh
 ```
-Hierarchy is written in file `<outprefix>.louvain.ddot` with specific protein assignment for each system available in file \<outprefix\>.louvain.termStats
+Hierarchy is written in file `<outprefix>.louvain.ddot` with specific protein assignment for each system available in file `<outprefix>.louvain.termStats`.

 *Note: maximum clique finding is NP-hard, although utilized a heuristic approach, CliXO can still take a long time to finish.*